Nastel/tnt4j-streams/README.md

 ###### Parser matching data or parsing context

 It is possible to define context or data match criteria for a parser reference.
-It allows to apply parser on provided data only when data or parsing context matches defined evaluation expression.
+It allows applying parser on provided data only when data or parsing context matches defined evaluation expression.
 One parser reference can have multiple match expressions.
 In that case **all of them must evaluate to positive match** for parser to be applied. **NOTE:** when parser reference has no match expressions defined, only incompatible data type prevents it from being applied.